sidebase/nuxt-auth/docs/guide/application-side/configuration.md

 - **Type:** `GlobalMiddlewareOptions | boolean`
 - **Default**: `false`

 Whether to add a global authentication middleware that protects all pages.
-Can be either `false` to disable, `true` to enabled or an object to enable and apply extended configuration.
+Can be either `false` to disable, `true` to enable with defaults or an object to enable with provided options.

 - If you **enable** this, everything is going to be protected and you can selectively disable protection for some pages by specifying `definePageMeta({ auth: false })`
 - If you **disable** this, everything is going to be public and you can selectively enable protection for some pages by specifying `definePageMeta({ auth: true })`